See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 The Criminal Justice major currently requires a total of 45 hours consisting of 30 hours of core courses and 15 hours in academic track courses.

-Human Environmental Studies: Family Studies Option
+Bachelor of Science Child and Family Studies: Family Studies Option

 The discipline of Family Studies examines the interactions and social forces that contribute to healthy functioning families and romantic relationships.